 Media Engagement Training

-Our holistic approach to improving media coverage of taboo human rights topics necessarily includes sector-specific media engagement training opportunities for key stakeholders best positioned to advance accurate narratives via local and regional media outlets.
+Our holistic approach to improving media coverage of taboo human rights topics includes sector-specific media engagement training opportunities for key stakeholders best positioned to advance accurate narratives via local and regional media outlets.
 Strategic influencers include human rights activists, faith leaders, lawyers, and policymakers.

 U Aye Lwin, chief convener of the Islamic Centre of Myanmar and founding member of Religions for Peace, addresses a room of journalists at our panel in Yangon on November 13, 2014.
 From left to right: U Myint Swe, president of the Ratana Metta Organization, U Aye Lwin, and U Aung Naing, executive committee member of Religions for Peace.